Automattic/pym-shortcode/docs/readme.md

 You can check the validity of that assumption by putting a shortcode or block in a post, then viewing the post from the frontend.
 In the source code of the page, you should see a script tag loading `pym.v1.min.js`.

-The URL can also be found on the "Pym Plugin Info" page, found under the "Tools" menu in your site's admin dashboard.
+The URL can also be found on the "Pym.js Plugin Info" page, found under the "Tools" menu in your site's admin dashboard.

 Or, you can specify the URL from which to load `Pym.js`.